TrebuhD/React-Native-TV-Detox/README.md

 ## Running the app in normal mode (without tests)

 1. Start your emulator in Android Studio.
 Make sure you don't have any other connected Android devices.
 2. Run `yarn android` in the project root.
+It should build the app and start the React Native metro packager in another terminal window.
 3. The app should start inside the emulator.
 You can navigate using the arrow keys on your keyboard.

 ## Building this project